-10. Options Evaluation
+11. Options Evaluation

-This section provides information on the results of the Net Present Value (NPV) analysis for each technically credible option as part of the RIT-D evaluation to deliver a solution which provides the highest market benefit or lowest economic cost to all energy consumers.
+This section provides information on the results of the Net Present Value (NPV) analysis for each technically credible option considered as part of the RIT-D evaluation to deliver a solution which provides the highest market benefit to all energy consumers.

-The options considered as part of the RIT-D evaluation:
+The following options were considered as part of the RIT-D evaluation: